btrettel/flt/to-do.md

 - Documentation for genunits
     - `use_line` creates a new line at semicolons, so that depends.py can see the dependency.
 - genunits_io.f90: Change type-bound procedures for `config` to be normal procedures.
-- fmad.f90:
-    - Make `init` and `init_const` have optional argument to avoid allocation for `dv` and instead check size of `dv` and zero it.
-    - Addition and subtraction for `real`s (with tests).
-(What did I mean by this? fmad.f90 already handles `real`s for addition and subtraction.)
-    - Assert that `dv` of the output is allocated (via `assert`) and has correct size (via `assert_dimension`).
-    - comparison operators for `real`s, with tests
-    - `fmad` variable "pruner", which takes a big list of variables, only some of which are active, and translates that into derivative array indices, and vice-versa (or something like this, to minimize the number of variables to track derivatives of)
-        - `init`, `init_const`, and (new) `init_input`
-        - `init_input` will work with the pruner to enable or disable AD as needed.
-- Better constructors for AD.
-I should be able to get a constant by using `ad` directly.
 - Make `test_concurrent` more reliable.
 I think this problem might only appear for Intel.
 And is it only for release mode as an assertion should catch this?
 Why don't the assertions fail in that case?
     - ```./test_purerng
     real returned = -3999.7052